rcarmo/ubuntu-python/README.md

 ## Details

-* Builds with optimizations enabled, for a significant performance boost
+* Builds the Python interpreter with optimizations enabled, for a significant performance boost
-* There is no `latest` tag - this is a feature, not a bug, because I prefer to tag my images with the architecture and build step purpose
+* You can use the `latest` or `onbuild` tags, but every variant is tagged with its architecture and build step purpose
-* Uses `make altinstall` to have Python 3.6 coexist with the built-in Ubuntu Python (which is nearly impossible to eradicate anyway)
+* Uses `make altinstall` to have Python 3.8 coexist with the built-in Ubuntu Python (which is nearly impossible to eradicate anyway)
-* Just like the main `python` docker image, it creates useful symlinks that are expected to exist, e.g. `python3.6` > `python`, `pip3.6` > `pip`, etc.)
+* Just like the main `python` docker image, it creates useful symlinks that are expected to exist, e.g. `python3.8` > `python`, `pip3.8` > `pip`, etc.)